macdhollister/spaceGame-cli/README.md

 Commands:
 * `generate_factions`
   Takes in a "factions file" as with the `generate_planets` method of `planet.py`.
 An example is shown below.
+* `update_research`
+  Updates a faction's research in a certain ship module to a designated tech level.
+* `update_resource`
+  Updates a faction's resource count (mp, rp, or lp) to a given new total.
 * `print_factions`
   Prints out all factions including faction names, resources (mp, rp, lp), and research achieved for each module.

-* `update_research`
-  Updates a faction's research in a certain ship module to a designated tech level.

 ## <u>ship.py</u>